-Carolina Group stock has been approved for listing on the New York Stock Exchange under the symbol "CG."
+We intend to list the Carolina Group stock on the New York Stock Exchange under the symbol " ."
 The underwriters have undertaken to sell shares of common stock to a minimum of 2,000 beneficial owners in lots of 100 or more shares to meet the distribution requirements for trading.